Danny (TV series)

 Danny is an American television sitcom that aired on CBS.
 The series was created, executive produced and starred Daniel Stern.
 It was one of the last comedies to air on CBS's Friday night lineup airing along with The Ellen Show which premiered at the same time.
 The series premiered on September 28, 2001, and was abruptly canceled after two episodes were aired, making it the first series of the 2001 U.S. television season to be canceled.

 Premise

-Danny is recently separated father struggling to raise his two teenage kids.
+Danny is a recently separated father struggling to raise his two teenage kids.
 Despite just turning 40, he still wants to pursue his lifelong dreams all while running the town's local community center.